ngs-docs/2021-GGG298/Week4-snakemake-for-workflows/README.md

 ```
 which snakemake can use to figure out what the wildcards should be.

-An alternative to specifying the file on the command line is to put it in the default rule, e.g. `rule all:` (see [the section on default rules](https://hackmd.io/cGYzxz07SseGxH0y2gjYJw?view#Create-a-good-%E2%80%9Cdefault%E2%80%9D-rule)) @@ and then you can run `snakemake`.
+An alternative to specifying the file on the command line is to put it in the default rule, e.g. `rule all:` (see [the section on default rules in GGG 201(b)](https://hackmd.io/cGYzxz07SseGxH0y2gjYJw?view#Create-a-good-%E2%80%9Cdefault%E2%80%9D-rule)) and then you can run `snakemake`.

 We can use the `-n` gives a dry run of the Snakefile.
 For example `snakemake -p -n`